mojotron/algorithms-and-data-structures/README.md

 # ALGORITHMS
+This project is my algorithm training ground.
+Learning by solving classic problems.
+Trying to comment all parts of code so it can helps understend tricky parts of execution, for fellow learners.

 ## Linear Search
 Linear search or sequential search is a method for finding a target value within a list.
 It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.
 For a list with n items, the best case is when the value is equal to the first element of the list, in which case only one comparison is needed.
 The worst case is when the value is not in the list (or occurs only once at the end of the list), in which case n comparisons are needed.
 Learn more on [wikipedia](https://en.wikipedia.org/wiki/Linear_search).